microsoft/maro/examples/rl/README.md

 # Reinforcement Learning (RL) Examples

 This folder contains scenarios that employ reinforcement learning.
-MARO's RL toolkit makes it possible to use a common workflow on different scenarios, so long as the necessary scenario-related components are provided.
-General scenario-independent settings can be found in ``config.yml``.
+MARO's RL toolkit provides scenario-agnostic workflows to run a variety of scenarios in single-thread, multi-process or distributed modes.

 ## How to Run